-As of March 31, 2014, our cash and cash equivalents totaled approximately \$10,417,000.
+As of September 30, 2014, our cash and cash equivalents totaled approximately \$8,820,000.
 While we currently are in the commercialization stage of operations, we have not yet achieved profitability and anticipate that we will continue to incur net losses for the foreseeable future.
 On February 10, 2014, we received net cash proceeds of approximately \$17,390,000 as a result of the closing of our initial public offering, after deducting approximately \$1,610,000 of underwriting discounts and additional underwriting costs incurred.
 On April 30, 2014, we received net cash proceeds of approximately \$4,927,000 pursuant to the execution of a term loan agreement with Oxford Finance LLC.
-We believe that our cash resources should be sufficient to support currently forecasted operations through at least the next twelve months.
-However, we operate in a market that makes its prospects difficult to evaluate, and the possibility exists that we will need additional debt or equity financing in the future to execute on our current or future business strategies beyond the next twelve months.
+We expect that we will need additional financing in the future to execute on our current or future business strategies beyond the next six months.
+Until we can generate significant cash from operations, we expect to continue to fund operations with the proceeds of offerings of our equity and debt securities.
 We can provide no assurances that any sources of a sufficient amount of financing will be available to us on favorable terms, if at all.
-If we are unable to raise a sufficient amount of financing in a timely manner, we would likely need to scale back our general and administrative activities and certain of our research and development activities are forward-looking statements and involve risks and uncertainties.
+In addition to test revenues, such financing may be derived from one or more of the following types of transactions: debt, equity, product development, technology licensing or collaboration.
+If we are unable to raise a sufficient amount of financing in a timely manner, we would likely need to scale back our general and administrative activities and certain of our research and development activities.
+Our forecast pertaining to our current financial resources and the costs to support our general and administrative and research and development activities are forward-looking statements and involve risks and uncertainties.
 Actual results could vary materially and negatively as a result of a number of factors, including: